Skip to main content

 • Volume: Right side

-1G.
+1F.
 Alerts by Outcome

-Each has the following meaning:
+Each status has the following meaning:

-• No further action is required on your part.
+• Auto-Refunded: The transaction was automatically refunded.
+No further action is required on your part.

 • Manually Refunded: You manually refunded the transaction.